What is an IRA?

 How many IRAs can you have?

 Technically, there’s no limit to the number of IRAs you can have, but the contribution limits apply to all of your accounts combined.
-In 2023, the yearly contribution limits are $6,500 if you are under age 50, and $7,500 if you are age 50 or over.
+For the 2025 tax year, the yearly contribution limits are $7,000 if you are under age 50, and $8,000 if you are age 50 or over.
 This limit is subject to change.
 There are a few reasons some people may want to have multiple IRA accounts, but generally one or two is plenty.

 How is an IRA different from a 401(k)?

-401(k) accounts have similar tax advantages, but they are almost always tied to an employer.
+401(k) accounts have similar tax advantages, but they are sponsored by an employer.
 Many employers match some of the contributions you put in your 401(k), giving you another way to increase your retirement savings.
-And the contribution limits are higher: $22,500 if you are under age 50, plus an additional $7,500 in catch-up contributions if you are 50 or older.
+For the 2025 tax year, contribution limits are higher: $23,500 if you are under age 50, plus an additional $7,500 in catch-up contributions for those 50 or older.
+Beginning in 2025, if the plan allows, individuals aged 60 through 63 can make a catch-up contribution of up to $11,250.
 If a 401(k) is an option at work, you should take advantage of it.

 Types of IRAs.